iProgramMC/Boron/styleguide.md

 ***/
 ```

-Functions may (soon, must) have a standardized description that looks something like this:
+Functions may have a standardized description that looks something like this:
 ```
 /***
 	Function description: